CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMarketplaceUseCaseLocale.md

 ```

 ### -Icon
-A base64-encoded image for the use case
+A base64-encoded image for the use case.

 ```yaml
 Type: string